What is a smart building?

 Do you know that 30 percent of the building energy is wasted?

 Yeah, the main issues of building usage are inefficient energy consumption and usage of space.
-Thanks to the evolution of smart technologies, buildings can get more control over the environment, and HVAC and lighting operations identifying key areas in the building that waste energy.
+Thanks to the evolution of smart technologies, buildings can get more control over the environment, and smart HVAC and lighting operations identifying key areas in the building that waste energy.

 According to Markets and Markets, the global smart building market is anticipated to experience a significant rise in the coming years, reaching $108.9 billion by 2025.
 Among the main determinants for the smart building there are:

 - The growing number of implementation cases of IoT-powered BMSs